What are some flexible side hustle ideas that work on your time?

 If you prefer to do something more hands-on after spending the day in a classroom, many students and teachers find that the gig economy offers several opportunities.
 For example, you might:

 It is important to keep in mind that some side hustles require you to account for gas and mileage on your car, or other costs to perform the work.
 Costs may be hefty if you pursue a specialty side hustle that requires specialized equipment, like photography.
-Of course, if you have a special skill, you may set your rates to account for these costs in a customized Photography Contract or a freelance contract.
+Of course, if you have a special skill, you may set your rates to account for these costs in a personalized Photography Contract or another freelance contract.

 How can I manage my school workload or kids and a side hustle?